7-Year-Old Girl Who Lost Home In Woolsey Wildfire Organizes Toy Drive For Other California Children

 — NY Jᴜsᴛɪᴄᴇ Sᴇᴇᴋᴇʀ (@NYJusticeSeeker) November 20, 2018

-Hundreds of people turned up to donate their toys, which were made available, no questions asked, to any family who wanted them.
+Hundreds of people turned up to donate their toys, which were made available no questions asked, to any family who wanted them.
 And though it’s still a little early for him to start turning up, even Santa Claus made an appearance.

 April wrote that the experience helped Sophia cope with the loss she has experienced.